 Erskine's period as a minister was controversial.
 One commentator described his ministerial career as "spectacularly unsuccessful."
 But mostly he was a middle of the road politician who did not rock the boat.
 Others praised his willingness to make tough decisions.
 He was outspoken in his opposition to CJ Haughey in the aftermath of the 1970 Arms Crises when Haughey and another minister, both having been sacked, were sent for trial amid allegations of a plot to import arms for the IRA.

 For the Presidential Campaign of 1973 Childers was nominated by Fianna Fáil at the behest of Eamon de Valera, who pressured Jack Lynch in the selection of the presidential candidate.
-He was a controversial nominee, owing not only to his British birth and upbringing but to his Protestantism.
-However, on the campaign trail his personal popularity proved enormous, and in a political upset, Childers was elected the fourth President of Ireland on 30 May 1973, defeating Tom O'Higgins of Fine Gael by 635,867 votes to 578,771.
+He was a controversial nominee, owing not only to his British birth and upbringing but to his Anglo-Irish background.
+However, on the campaign trail his personal popularity proved enormous, his accent and Gravitas proving an asset rather than a handicap.
+In a political upset, Childers was elected the fourth President of Ireland on 30 May 1973, defeating Tom O'Higgins of Fine Gael by 635,867 votes to 578,771.

 Childers had ideas to change the nature of the Presidency but in this he met opposition from Liam Cosgrave of Fine Gael who had just been elected Taoiseach.
 He wanted the President to stay out of as much a possible and remain merely a figurehead.
 A role that Childers felt uncomfortable in and it is believed he contemplated resigning on more than one occasion.
 However fate intervened and Erskine Childers tenure as President was to be a short one.